antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 To investigate mutations in each individual sample for this cohort.
 Select in the main menu the WES/WES module and select somatic mutations.

 * Select as variant hg38 - CRC nunes (Nature 2024) OncoKB only.
-If you choose as list mode summary you see immediately a list of genes which look familiar do you see genes which play in pivotal role in (CRC) cancers.
+If you choose as list mode summary you see immediately a list of genes which look familiar.
+Do you see genes which play in pivotal role in (CRC) cancers.

-* Now switch to de detailed list mode and click 'next'.
-Here you see all the reported mutation with  their specifics at you disposal.
+* Now switch to thedetailed list mode and click 'next'.
+Here you see all the reported mutations with  their specifics at your disposal.
 In which patient is which  mutation reported.
-If you click on details view  of a patient at the  top this will guide you to the genomic location of e.g APC mutations if you zoom out 2 x  20 times.
+Click on the details view of a patient at the  top this will guide you to the genomic location of e.g APC mutations if you zoom out 2 x  20 times.
 You see all the different reported mutations for the APC gene.
 Hoovering over the small coloured blocks you can also investigate the details for the different mutation categories.

 KRAS and BRAF mutations are oncogenetic driver genes in cancer.
 Do the same for  KRAS and  BRAF, it is more convenient to enter the gene symbols in the box and click next.

-Q: After some zooming what do you notice  when comparing  by eye balling the mutation of APC vs BRAF / KRAS.
+Q: After some zooming out what do you notice  when comparing  by eye-balling the mutation variants of APC vs BRAF / KRAS.

 Hoovering over de coloured blocks below the genomic location of BRAF reveals the mutation types.